What is a CDA?

 It’s very important that the billing offices receive notification within 1 business day of you consenting a patient.
 This step assures that the patient will not be billed for any research related activity that may occur as part of the screening process.
 It also assures that the study records will accurately reflect the number of patients consented to a study.

 Yes.
 It is important that the CTC be notified when a patient screen fails.
-Screen failure may be reimbursable item.
+Screen failure may be a reimbursable item.
 Your notification is the trigger for such reimbursement as well as the removal of the research flag in the medical record.

 An Informed Consent Template is available on the Research Affairs website.
 It is highly recommended that investigators thoughtfully revise the content provided by sponsors and follow the Research Affairs template as a guide to include the appropriate text and information required by LLU.